Ranzeplay/PhiJudge/Docs/blog/2024-7-7-phijudge-a-continunity-of-semicolon-onlinejudge.md

       - Admin
   - Database

-Except database service is separated, all other services are integrated in Central.
+Except for the database service, all other services are integrated in Central.
-As time goes, it will become hard to maintain and lose extensibility.
+As time goes on, it will become harder to maintain and lose extensibility.

-Also, every Track is tested in the same environment as Central, may cause danger.
+Also, every Track is tested in the same environment as Central, which may cause danger.

 ### PhiJudge

-A modualized system.
+A modularized system:

 - Root
   - Central